stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 - [Ensure your computer meets the minimum hardware requirements before continuing.](https://bitcoin.org/en/bitcoin-core/features/requirements#system-requirements)

 First, download a [bitcoin binary](https://bitcoin.org/en/download), or [build from source](https://github.com/stacksfoundation/miner-docs/blob/main/bitcoin.md#source-install)
+If you want to learn more about the technical details of mining, please review the [mining guide](../stacks-academy/mining):

 :::tip
 It is recommened to use a persistent location for the chainstate, in the steps below we're using `/bitcoin`